 Any class offered at UCSF or our partner schools can be taken as an elective after talking to your advisor.
-The courses approved for our HP minor are especially encouraged to be taken as electives.
+The courses approved for the Global Health Policy minor are especially encouraged to be taken as electives.

 There are several places to check to see the availibility of courses: